cmsj/cmsj.github.io/_posts/2013-06-10-the-case-against-new-mac-pro-at-wwdc.md

+---
-Title: The (simplest) case against a new Mac Pro at WWDC
+title: The (simplest) case against a new Mac Pro at WWDC
-Date: 2013-06-10
+date: 2013-06-10
-Tags: prediction apple WWDC mac
+---

 This is pretty simple really - unless Apple wants to launch a new Mac Pro and have it be out of date almost immediately, they need to wait until Intel has released Ivy Bridge Xeons, which won't be until next month at the earliest (and given the delays with Haswell, July seems unlikely).
 Also coming later this year on Intel's roadmap is the introduction of Thunderbolt 2.